 Тад Attributes Description

-dicplay The display element describes one display.
+dit and an The display element describes one display.

 display The logical name of the display.

 name

-priority Deprecated .
+priority Deprecated.
 This value is not taken in consideration.
-Use MicroEj application launcher option instead.
+Use MicroEj application

+priority launcher option instead.

-default Deprecated.
+default Deprecated .
 This value is not taken in consideration.

 fonts The list of system fonts.
 The system fonts are available for all displays.

-Comt A system font.
+Cont A system font.

 font file The font file path.
 The path may be absolute or relative to the XML file.

 range A font generic range.

-Tunge name The generic range name (LATIN, HAN, etc.)
+name sections The generic range name (LATIN, HAN, etc.)

 Optional.
 Defines one or several sub parts of the generic range.

-sections "1": add only part 1 of the range
+"1": add only part 1 of the range

 "1-5": add parts 1 to 5

 "1,5": add parts 1 and 5

 These combinations are allowed:

 "1,5,6-8" add parts 1, 5, and 6 through 8

 By default, all range parts are embedded.

 quetempones A font-specific range.

 customrange start UTF16 value of the very first character to embed.

 end UTF16 value of the very last character to embed.
+UTF16 value of the very last character to embed.

-Table 45: Display Static Initia lization XML Tags Definition --------------------------------- ------------------------------
+Table 45: Display Static Initialization XML Tags Definition --- -----------------